Table of Contents

 Volume controlled ventilation: the standard mode; the volume and ventilatory rate are set in accordance with the patient’s arterial oxygen and carbon dioxide levels.

 Pressure controlled ventilation: This mode is used in patients with high airway pressures who are at risk of barotrauma with volume-controlled ventilation.
 A maximum inspiratory volume is set, and the ventilatory rate is modulated per blood gases.

 Pressure assisted ventilation: facilitates the patient’s ventilatory exertions by providing a boost in pressure with each breath to ensure adequate ventilation.

 Positive end-expiratory pressure (PEEP): improves gas exchange by assuring that lung volume is partially maintained at the end of expiration.

 Role of tracheostomy: In patients with an anticipated need for prolonged mechanical ventilation or failure to wean off the ventilator, endotracheal tube usage has its own complications.
-These patients stand to benefit from tracheostomy which allows the elimination of dead space, allows improved oral hygiene and reduces the risk for aspiration pneumonia.
+These patients stand to benefit from tracheostomy that allows the elimination of dead space, allows improved oral hygiene, and reduces the risk of aspiration pneumonia.

 Complications of Mechanical Ventilation: